ElijahCaine/redox-book/src/introduction/how_redox_compares_to_other_operating_systems.md

 This is an generalization of "Everything is a file", largely inspired by Plan 9.
 In Redox, "resources" (will be explained later) can be both socket-like and file-like, making them fast enough for using them for virtually everything.

 This way we get a more unified system API.
-We will explain this later, in [URLs, schemes, and resources](./design/urls_schemes_resources.html)
+We will explain this later, in [URLs, schemes, and resources].

 The kernel
 ----------